8 easy ways to improve your home internet

 3. How long have you been on your internet plan?

-Internet plans evolve.
-If you’ve been on the same plan for years, you might be missing out on faster speeds or better value.
-This is especially important if your household's internet usage has changed.
+Plans change.
+If you’ve been on the same one for years, you might be missing out on faster speeds or better value.
+This is especially important if your household internet usage has changed.

 What could impact your internet experience?